 Exercising & Socializing Your Boxer

 Another aspect of health is mental health.
 A happy well-balanced Boxer will excel in your home, the public and life in general.
 All of our dogs are temperament tested and only those with solid temperaments that are good representations of the breed will be included in our breeding programs.
 While temperament is certainly the foundation to a great dog, so is training.
 We highly recommend early and continual training for your Boxer.
 They are a working dog so please put them to work!
 Please see our activities for a list of all the fun things you can do with your Boxer.

 Spaying and Neutering are also important topics in regards to Boxer health.
 While removing the reproductive organs certainly stops their ability to reproduce, it also removes vital hormones necessary for many life stages, not just reproduction.
 While we recommend delaying and specifically not spaying and neutering, there are instances where doing so can be beneficial.
 Certainly for the health of a female that may have uterine issues or when mating cannot be prevented.
 Please read the articles provided for more information.

 The final topic we would like to mention is regarding vaccinations and a particular medication that should never be given to your Boxer.
-Acepromazine, a medication commony use in anestesia protocols and as a sedative is very dangerous to Boxers, resulting in death.
-Please read the link below and make certain that your veternarian has your dog's medical record marked to never dispense this medication to your Boxer.
+Acepromazine, a medication commonly used in anesthesia protocols and as a sedative is very dangerous to Boxers, resulting in death.
+Please read the link below and make certain that your veterinarian has your dog's medical record marked to never dispense this medication to your Boxer.